“All living things rely on each other because they are part of the food chain. They are the basic building blocks of every ecosystem.”

-When an animal dies, scavengers and decomposers break them down.
-Afterwards, it can be recycled to be part of the food chain again.
+- DECOMPOSERS: When an animal dies, scavengers and decomposers break them down.
+Afterward, it can be recycled to be part of the food chain again.

 The food chain is like a domino effect as each organism affects one another.
-So let’s go through all the links if the food web one step at a time starting with plants.
+So let’s go through all the links of the food web one step at a time starting with plants.

 On land, producers like green plants are at the base of the food chain.
 In the ocean, it’s phytoplankton that generates 95% of primary production.
 They also contribute 50% of oxygen to our atmosphere.